data61/anonlink-entity-service/deployment/README.md

     helm dependency update

-Adjust the `values.yaml` file to your liking.
+Open the `values.yaml` file in a text editor and adjust to your configuration.

+In particular note the domain and tls settings for configuring an ingress.

 Install the whole system